NLnetLabs/routinator/doc/manual/source/building.rst

 Routinator by default ships with an UI that can be accessed on http://localhost:8232/ui/.
 The UI is independent from Routinator, and lives in a separate repository, namely `routinator-ui <https://github.com/NLnetLabs/routinator-ui/>`_.

+The UI depends on being mounted on the ``/ui`` path.
+In case you want to change the path or change anything about the UI (e.g. logos, colours, language), you can do so quite easily.

 In this example, we will show how to set up the Routinator UI at https://example.org/routinator with a Routinator instance at https://routinator.example.net/ using nginx.
 This will work equally well with an Apache web server or most other web servers.

 First download the routinator-ui repository and build it.
 The ``--base`` option specifies the path relative to the domain the UI lives, in our case ``/routinator``.
 The ``ROUTINATOR_API_HOST`` environment variable sets the path where the Routinator API lives.